'tsundoku' - A Japanese word describing the growing pile of unread books next to your bed.

 The good news is that reading, conversation & community is not cancelled and we now run 2 x remote meets a month with authors & experts that 250+ members attend a time.

 We've also seen our international membership expand with knowledge-hunters joining us from the US, Brazil, New Zealand, Algeria, UAE & Indonesia.

-Build better reading habits, gain knowledge, & enjoy connecting with a forward-thinking community.
+Never stop learning.
+Build better reading habits, diversify your knowledge, & connect with a forward-thinking community.